 I see color, I see race, I see privilege and I see oppression.
 I honor identity in the context of institutional racism, sexism, and other -isms, as one component of the healing process.
 I support the exploration of the past in order to identify both healthy and unhelpful coping mechanisms.
 Whatever has brought you here today has worked - you have survived.
 I challenge you now to do more than survive, and truly live."

-Claire is accepting new clients on Fridays at this time.
+Claire is accepting new clients on Fridays and Sundays at this time.
 She is able to bill out of network and provides sliding scale services.
 To reach Claire, call (206) 494-3377, extension 2.

 Katy has been working mainly with youth and families since she received her Masters in Psychology from Antioch University Seattle in 2007.
 She currently works at Seattle Children's Hospital in addition to being in private practice.
 Katy also provides workshops and trainings on suicide prevention, parenting through connection, wraparound services, and the continuum of mental health care in King County.

-Katy is a family therapist at heart, who also provides couples counseling and individual work with a systemic lens.
-Katy uses a psychodynamic approach and feminist theory to support growth and change in individuals, couples and families.
+Katy is a family therapist at heart, who also provides individual and couples therapy.
+She uses a psychodynamic approach and feminist theory to in her work with individual adults and youth.
 Katy has particular insight and expertise working with highly sensitive and intelligent youth and their families.

-Katy is in network with Regence and Kaiser PPO.
+Katy is in network with Regence, some Blue Cross/Blue Shield networks, Group Health/ Kaiser Permanente, and First Choice Health.
 She also provides services "out of network" and sliding scale services to clients who are un(der)insured.